illsk1lls/PXEServer/README.md

 All are required for the full PXE boot process.
 (Except DNS during SecureBoot sessions) <br>

-PXEServer requires the firewall to be DISABLED, it will do this for you.<br> (Ensure to take appropriate precautions as needed)<br>

 MOUNT YOUR WINPE ISO AND COPY ALL FILES TO C:\PXE\ <br> (THIS HAS BEEN TESTED USING WIN10PESE AND WIN10XPE BOOTABLE ISO's)<br>